ShraddhaVyas92/TaskFlow/README.md

 ## General Information

-- The Project TaskFlow aims to simplify the monthly task management in efficient way by providing interactive user interface.
+- The Project TaskFlow aims to simplify the task management in efficient way by providing interactive user interface.

 ## Technologies Used